aditya1709/DTW_kmedoids/README.md

 1. M - Number of data sequences.
 2. N - length of data sequences.
 3. D - Dimension of data sequences (number of features).

+The algorithm was tested on a synthetic vehicle encounter dataset.
+Clustering vehicle encounter data into different kinds of encounters.